Get printable version(.pdf)

 - Find the horizon.
 When you are at sea, this part is trivial.
 Ashore, not always so.
 The base of the trees at the end of the path (Horizon Choice A, below) seems like a good choice, but may be a tad low, considering that Nancy’s height of eye should probably be a little higher than the back of the horses.
 The base of the trees on the hill behind that (Horizon Choice B) would be another candidate.
 We can use vanishing points to help us find the right spot.

 - Decide the destination of the subject.
-To keep the right height of the horse, we will make parallel horizontal lines, this time in a vertical plane; one line is formed by the foot of the horse as we move him and one is formed by the path of his ear.
+To keep the right height of the horse, we will use 'vanishing' horizontal lines, this time in a vertical plane; one line is formed by the foot of the horse as we move him and one is formed by the path of his ear.
 These are parallel because they will be the same distance apart (in the real world) in both his present and future location.

 - Next I drew another vertical line (Line “New”) to the left (but still in front of the other horses), where I wanted those reference points (the ear and the hoof) to wind up in my final picture.
 Instead of putting him in the same rut, I also wanted to move him a toward the center of the trail, like his friends.
 I made another circle where the bottom of his hoof would wind up (I could have made the circle where I wanted his ear instead, but not both).